morawi-cg/MoRawi-MissionToMars/README.md

 -----------------------------------------------------------------------

 ```
-<p>Diagraming was used as software's success in presenting a solution will depend on the correct visualization of functions and flows.</p>
+<p>Diagrams provided to visualize concepts and software flows, used draw.io.</p>
 <p>[This is a general diagram with focus on the booster stage]<img src=Mars-Stages-Diagram-Booster.jpeg></p>
-<p>The Image above is an example of the booster stage.</p>
+<p>The Image above detailed the booster stage, given as an example of the thinking process.</p>

-## Project story road map stages:
+## Software activation stages:
 - [1] Copy this folder into 'amaze-us/microservice/challenge-3'.
 - [2] Initiate the 'CodeSourceDestMover.sh' script, this will copy relevent component source to desired location for the docker-compose to activate build.
 - [3] initiate 'docker-compose up' this will process the 'docker-compose.yaml' file, it will complete steps below.